 On March 31st 2014, an Omura’s whale (Balaenoptera omurai) stranded near Hung Shek Mun, Plover Cove Country Park, Hong Kong.
-It was a 10.8-meter adult female, and only a few of these species have been found in the Indo China region since it was first discovered in 20039.
+It was a 10.8-meter adult female, and only a few of these species have been found in the Indo-Pacific region since it was first discovered in 20039.
 The beaching of a whale of this size is not common in Hong Kong, therefore, this event presented an opportunity to preserve the skeleton for research and educational purposes.
 The beached animal was dissected and defleshed at the site of discovery, with the majority of external muscles and internal organs removed.
 Gross necropsy revealed that the carcass was in an advanced state of autolysis but had multiple deep lacerations crisscrossing the body, the most severe of them centered on the right pectoral fin with a deep transverse laceration extending throughout the bone, demonstrating certain degree of confident linkage of entanglement evidence with an observed condition of the mortality.
 The skeletal remains were transported to a location in Lantau island by the Agriculture, Fisheries, and Conservation Department of the Government of the Hong Kong Special Administrative Region, where maggots were utilized to consume the soft tissues.
 The bones were degreased by water maceration for two months with manual scrubbing.
 Despite significant amount of bone fat being extracted, the skeleton, in particular the skull and rib edges, remained brown in color.
 The residual fat was difficult to remove and if left untreated, would attract rodents, deteriorate, and render the specimen unfit for presentation.
 Even with perfect conservation conditions, animal bones can still be decomposed by various dust-inhabiting microorganisms10.
 It was decided to have the morphology of the semi-degreased skeleton digitally documented and then 3D printed with durable materials as a sanitary replica of the original.

 Biological specimen 3D models can be generated by several means, including medical imaging, surface scanning, and photogrammetry.
-Medical imaging modalities like Computed Tomography and Magnetic Resonance Imaging produce multiplanar images that include both external and internal features, but lack color and texture.
-CT has been utilized to document the anatomy of flukes, baleen, and brain of various species, revealing their unique adaptation in locomotion, foraging, and neurodevelopment11-13.
+Medical imaging modalities like Computed Tomography (CT) and Magnetic Resonance Imaging produce multiplanar images that include both external and internal features, but lack color and texture.
+CT has been utilized to document the anatomy or pathology of flukes, baleen, and cranium of various species, revealing their unique adaptation in locomotion, foraging, and neurodevelopment11-16.
 Surface scanning projects either laser or structure light on the object, where the pattern of reflection is converted to geometric data by trigonometric triangulation to generate a surface model.
 Photogrammetry records a series of slightly overlapping photos of the target.
 Either the camera rotates around the object, or the object is rotated on a turntable upon shooting.
 The process is repeated with different camera angles and heights before the object is turned over to capture the underside likewise.
 Photos are imported into a modeling software, which calculates location and distance of each feature in 3D space to produce point clouds.
 The geometric information is processed by triangulation of the point clouds to generate polygonal meshes which can be edited and manufactured.
-3D reconstruction can reflect accurate measurements of scanned surfaces and volumes14.
+3D reconstruction can reflect accurate measurements of scanned surfaces and volumes17.